Jclouxdev/Projet-Dev-B3/README.md

 ### Description

 The idea is to create a C2C Eshop.
 The main inspiration is "Vinted".
-We want to create a powerfull filter system to search and categorises items.
+We want to create a powerfull filter system to search and categorise items.

 Customers will have access to their account, create offers, answer offers, see and manage their offers.